-We expect to continue to incur significant expenses, and we expect such expenses to increase substantially in connection with our ongoing activities, including as we:
+We expect to continue to incur significant expenses in connection with our ongoing activities, including as we:

-- implement an effective business development strategy to drive adoption of our Integrated Drug Creation Platform by new and existing partners; - continue to engage in research and development efforts and scale our technology development activities to meet potential demand at a reasonable cost: - develop, acquire, in-license or otherwise obtain technologies that enable us to expand our platform capabilities; - attract, retain and motivate highly qualified personnel; - implement operational, financial and management information systems; and - · operate as a public company.
+- implement an effective business development strategy to drive adoption of our Integrated Drug Creation Platform by new and existing partners; - continue to engage in research and development efforts and scale our technology development activities to meet potential demand at a reasonable cost; - develop, acquire, in-license or otherwise obtain technologies that enable us to expand our platform capabilities; - attract, retain and motivate highly qualified personnel; - · implement operational, financial and management information systems; and - · operate as a public company.

 Our corporate headquarters and research and development facilities are located in Vancouver, Washington.
 In December 2020, we entered into an operating lease, which was subsequently amended in March 2021, for a 77,974 square foot corporate headquarters facility that includes office and laboratory space.
 During the second quarter of 2021, we relocated our operations to the new facility and completed the majority of our construction activities throughout 2021.
-We believe our facilities are adequate and suitable for our current needs and that should it be needed, suitable additional or alternative space will be available to accommodate our operations.